Four Oath Keepers members found guilty of seditious conspiracy in Jan. 6 case

 Minuta, Hackett and Moreschel were acquitted of lesser counts including destruction of government property and tampering with evidence.

-The conviction comes just months after prosecutors successfully rendered a guilty verdict for the sedition charge against Rhodes and another codefendants.
+The conviction comes just months after prosecutors obtained a guilty verdict for the sedition charge against Rhodes and another codefendants.

 In all, six of nine Jan.
 6 defendants who have gone to trial on the seditious conspiracy count have been convicted by a jury.